ozontech/file.d/pipeline/doif/README.md

 <br>

-### Byte length comparison op node
+### Length comparison op node
-DoIf byte length comparison op node is considered to always be a leaf in the DoIf tree like DoIf field op node.
+DoIf length comparison op node is considered to always be a leaf in the DoIf tree like DoIf field op node.
-It contains operation that compares field length in bytes with certain value.
+It contains operation that compares field length in bytes or array length (for array fields) with certain value.

 Params:
-  - `op` - must be `byte_len_cmp`.
+  - `op` - must be `byte_len_cmp` or `array_len_cmp`.
 Required.
   - `field` - name of the field to apply operation.
 Required.
   - `cmp_op` - comparison operation name (see below).
 Required.
   - `value` - integer value to compare length with.
 Required non-negative.

-Example:
+Example 1 (byte length comparison):
 ```yaml
 pipelines:
   test: